curlsli/webpack-book/docs/en/styling/02_separating_css.md

 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

-T> [css-entry-webpack-plugin](https://www.npmjs.com/package/css-entry-webpack-plugin) has been designed to help with this usage pattern.
+> [css-entry-webpack-plugin](https://www.npmjs.com/package/css-entry-webpack-plugin) has been designed to help with this usage pattern.
 The plugin can extract a CSS bundle from entry without MCEP.

 ## Conclusion